AHA Moments with a Sex Therapist – Interview with Theresa Lachner

 What hurdles or difficulties do you face?

-Every now and then, you specialise in couples therapy.
+Now and then, you specialise in couples therapy.
 What are the most common issues or relationship problems your clients bring up during sessions?

 What approach do you use during therapy sessions with couples?